beaglegaze/beaglegaze-examples/spring-boot-sample/README.md

 }
 ```

-### Building
-Now, build the application:
+## 🔧 Building and Running

+### 1. Build the Application
+Build the application using Maven:

 ```bash
 mvn verify
 ```

-Before running the application, make sure your IDE did not rebuild it; earlier, we configured our Maven Build in a way to weave the `PayPerCall` aspect into your code; your IDE won't do this when building your app.
+> **Important:** Make sure your IDE doesn't rebuild the application after Maven.
+The AspectJ plugin weaves the `PayPerCall` aspect into your code during the Maven build, which your IDE won't do automatically.

-### Pre-Executing
+### 2. Start the Ethereum Testnet
 Before running your app, spin up a local ethereum node.
 You can use the Beaglegaze Hardhat Testnet; there you will have the Beaglegaze Smart Contract already deployed at the address configured in this sample.

 ```bash